 DEA 3590 and DEA 6500: Problem-Solving Through Programming

-In Lorraine Maxwell’s course for both graduates and undergraduates, students provide an architectural program for a non-profit, off-campus community partner.
+In this course for both graduates and undergraduates, students provide an architectural program for a non-profit, off-campus community partner.
 In past years, students have developed programs for an expansion of the Cancer Resource Center of Ithaca, a “makerspace” implemented at Beverly J. Martin Elementary School, a library implemented at Caroline Elementary School, an office space at the Tompkins Child Development Council, and a new home through Habitat for Humanity (among many others).

 In Rhonda Gilmore’s adaptive re-use studio, students have the opportunity to apply interior design skills to existing, long-vacant historic buildings in New York State.
 Previous classes have partnered with the National Trust for Historic Preservation to identify at-risk sites; assess the existing structures; and generate programming, adaptive re-use solutions and construction documents.
 In 2016, students worked with the 1911 Beaux Arts Federal Building in Elmira, NY, and presented their work to Elmira City staff.

 In 2016 and 2019, students in Mardelle Shepley’s upper-level course conducted a post-occupancy evaluation of the new Cornell Health facility.
 Students distributed questionnaires to users of the facility and evaluated the building on six key objectives.
 The evaluation results were compiled in a report and presented to Cornell Health administration and staff.

 Each year, students in Mardelle Shepley’s studio course have engaged with healthcare clients to apply evidence-based design in care settings.
 In previous years, students have provided pre-design services for an infusion suite at Montefiore Medical Center and have partnered with Little Angels of Honduras to design spaces for new mothers and infants at the Escuela Hospital in Tegucigalpa.